-Certainly!
-This would allow you to record voice samples quickly when a client asks for a demo.
+You would be able to record your voice samples quickly whenever a client asks for a demo.

-It not only increases your chances of being picked for their projects, but will also allow you to take on more independent voice over jobs that are out their on the internet.
+That would not only increases your chances of being picked for their projects, but also allow you to take on more independent voice over jobs that are out their on the internet.

-To get started in setting up a home recording rig for yourself, what you need are a few pieces of essential hardware like microphones, audio interfaces and preamps.
+To get started in setting up a home recording studio for yourself, what you need are a few pieces of essential hardware like microphones, audio interfaces and preamps.

 Earlier this year, a voice talent friend of mine had asked me for some recommendations in this regard.
 She was interested in setting up her own recording space to record voice overs from home when required.

-The objective was clear: she needed a set of recording equipment that would allow her to deliver good quality voice overs from home.
-By “good quality”, it would mean better-than-demo quality that can meet the requirements of most voice over projects.
+By “good quality”, she mean better-than-demo quality that can meet the requirements of most voice over projects.

 Before we go into the list of recording hardware to buy, it’s important for you to know the basics of a recording signal chain.